 Wearing cute or creepy costumes and going trick-or-treating is a traditional way to celebrate Halloween.
 Your kids usually come home with candy.
 Lots of candy.
-So what do you do with all that candy, besides let your kids eat it all at once and suffer the sugar-crazies, or the sugar cravings that can follow for weeks after trick-or-treating is done?
+Here's what to do:

-The best defense may be a good offense.
-Start proactively by feeding your kids before they go out.
+Start proactively by feeding your kids before they go out trick or treating.
 Serve your kids a healthy snack such as a peanut butter sandwich and some fruit before trick-or-treating.
-Why does this help?
 If your kids aren't hungry, they might be less likely to gorge themselves on candy when they get home.

-You may decide to let your children enjoy some (or even a lot) of their Halloween candy when they get home from trick-or-treating (after you have inspected the treats for safety).
-But then you have some choices to make:
+Let the kids enjoy some (or even a lot) of their Halloween candy when they get home from trick-or-treating (after you have inspected the treats for safety).

 - Have your kids "trade the candy in" for something better - books, toys, or something of your choosing.
 Then you can eat the candy.

 - Throw the rest away.
 It may seem wasteful, but if your child has difficulty controlling his or her candy consumption, this may be the best choice.

 - If you don't want to throw the candy away, give it away.
 Take the rest of the candy to work or group meetings.
 Hopefully, the adults will have good control over their candy consumption.